Sennacherib's campaign in the Levant: Events at Jerusalem

-In this account, Sennacherib's decision not to directly attack or enter the city is explained by the eradication of his army by an angel, causing him to quickly flee to Nineveh.
-Notably, this account makes no mention of the tribute described in the Assyrian royal inscription nor of the 20 years which elapsed between the events of 701 BCE and Sennacherib’s murder at the hands of his sons in 681 BCE.
-Furthermore, nothing is said of Judah's status as an Assyrian vassal kingdom after the war.
-Some have cited the continuation of Judah’s vassal status as evidence that Sennacherib was not fully successful in his war because Judah was not annexed and Hezekiah remained on the throne.
-Others, however, have argued that this is evidence that Sennacherib succeeded in his goals and that, because Judah was largely divided between other vassal states and had lost nearly all means of production, the kingdom had little to offer Assyria economically and thus was allowed to remain in the empire as a weakened vassal kingdom rather than being annexed and becoming an Assyrian Provence.
+According to the Bible, the angel of the Lord put to death 185,000 soldiers of the Assyrians.
+Sennacherib then fled to Nineveh, where he was assassinated in 681 BC by his sons.
+Nothing is said of Judah's status as an Assyrian vassal kingdom after the war.
+Some have cited the continuation of Judah's vassal status as evidence that Sennacherib was not successful in his war because Judah was not annexed and Hezekiah remained on the throne.
+Others argue that this is evidence that Sennacherib succeeded in his goals and that, because Judah was largely divided between other vassal states and had lost nearly all means of production, the kingdom had little to offer Assyria economically and thus was allowed to remain in the empire as a weakened vassal kingdom rather than being annexed and becoming an Assyrian province.

-This account, and that of Sennacherib’s sudden departure in the royal inscriptions, have prompted some scholars to believe that some sort of calamity did befall the Assyrian army at Jerusalem.
+The biblical account, and Sennacherib's sudden departure indicated in the royal inscriptions have prompted some scholars to believe that some sort of calamity did befall the Assyrian army at Jerusalem.
 Most prominent is the theory that some kind of plague or sickness swept through the Assyrian army camps outside of Jerusalem.
 Supporters of this theory contend that the outbreak of sickness or plague caused Sennacherib to swiftly conclude his negotiations with Hezekiah, return to Nineveh, and accept his tribute in the Assyrian capital rather than enter the city to take tribute and observe new oaths of loyalty in Jerusalem.
-Other scholars have pointed to previous conflicts in which the Assyrians allowed rebellious vassals to remain on their thrones after the conclusion of military campaigns against them to bolster claims that there was nothing particularly unusual about the conclusion of Sennacherib’s war with Judah and that following negotiations Sennacherib left with his army intact.
-Still others speculate that either an unsuccessful siege of the city, or the exhaustion of his army following their previous battles prompted Sennacherib’s retreat and his leniency towards Hezekiah.
+Other scholars point to previous conflicts in which the Assyrians allowed rebellious vassals to remain on their thrones after the conclusion of military campaigns against them to bolster claims that there was nothing particularly unusual about the conclusion of Sennacherib's war with Judah and that following negotiations Sennacherib left with his army intact.
+Some speculate that either an unsuccessful siege of the city or the exhaustion of his army following their previous battles prompted Sennacherib's retreat and his leniency towards Hezekiah.